azdavis/millet/docs/tokens.md

 end
 ```

-Contrast with `:`, which performs transparent ascription in the context of signatures.
+Compare with `:`, which performs transparent ascription in the context of signatures.

 ## `=>`